Snowflake World Tour hits your city

 $$;

-A quick smoke test confirms each branch:
+A quick smoke test against the seeded customer IDs:

 SELECT

-TASTYBYTESDB.TASTYBYTES.fn_FormatCustomerName(1) AS valid_customer,
+TASTYBYTESDB.TASTYBYTES.fn_FormatCustomerName(1) AS customer_1,

-TASTYBYTESDB.TASTYBYTES.fn_FormatCustomerName(2) AS another_customer,
+TASTYBYTESDB.TASTYBYTES.fn_FormatCustomerName(2) AS customer_2,

 Step 6 — Capture Baselines and Run Functional Tests